creationix/tim-task/README.md

 A simple build system I created for git-browser

-Here is an example build recipie from git-browser.
+Here is an example build recipe from git-browser.

 ```js
 #!/usr/bin/env node